catfish0w0/blog/_posts/2023-07-24-Basic-Java-Concepts.markdown

 System.out.println(b); // Output: Main$NewObject@7b23ec81
 ```

 Java treats the two types of variables differently.
 The object's attributes are stored in the heap, but the main function runs in the stack.
 Java creates a reference that points to the object in the heap, and when you want to access the data in that object, you need to dereference the object.
-So, when you use the assignment operator b = a, Java copies only the reference of that variable, and this is called shallow copying.
+So, when you use the assignment operator b = a, Java copies only the reference of that variable, and this is called <span style="color:red">**shallow copying**</span>.

 ```Java
 NewObject a = new NewObject(3) ; // a is in the stack, but the actual object is in the heap.